$\frac{1}{2}$-derivations of Lie algebras and transposed Poisson algebras: -derivations of the solvable Lie algebra with abelian nilpotent radical and transposed Poisson algebras

 \section{$\frac{1}{2}$-derivations of the solvable Lie algebra with abelian nilpotent radical and transposed Poisson algebras}

 Several papers deal with the problem of classification of all solvable Lie algebras with a given nilradical (for example, Abelian, Heisenberg, filiform, quasi-filiform nilradicals, etc. \cite{wint}).
 Local derivations of solvable Lie algebras with an abelian radical of codimension $1$ were studied in \cite{ayupov}.
-In the present section, we describe all transposed Poisson structures on solvable Lie algebras with abelian radical of codimension $1.$ In our proof will be considering the infinite-dimensional solvable Lie algebra with an abelian radical of codimension $1,$ but the statement of the theorem can be adapted for the finite-dimensional case.
+In the present section, we describe all transposed Poisson structures on solvable Lie algebras with abelian radical of codimension $1.$ In our proof we consider the solvable infinite-dimensional Lie algebra with an abelian radical of codimension $1$ but the statement of the theorem can be adapted for the finite-dimensional case.

 \begin{definition} Let $\mathfrak{L}$ be the solvable Lie algebra with abelian nilpotent radical of codimension $1$ which spanned by generators $\{e_i\}_{i \in \mathbb{N}}$ satisfying

 \end{definition}

 \begin{lemma} Let $\varphi$ be a $\frac{1}{2}$-derivation of $\mathfrak{L}.$ Then